Lily of the Valley Home

 Asher Zia and Sadaf Asher are the Caretakers

-We are able to provide a safe house to orphaned children and children that find themselves in unsafe circumstances.
-At the moment we support widows and their children, by providing monthly food parcels and paying the school fees of the children.
+We support widows and their children and brickmakers by providing monthly food parcels and medical assistance.
 We also provide in the immediate needs of other poor Christians.

 A sewing school opened during July 2016 and women learn the skill of sewing and design.